jamesjoshuahill/takeaway/README.md

 This code could be improved by writing a `TwilioAPIWrapper` class, so that the tests are separated logically from any changes in the API specification.

+In addition, the `Takeaway` class could be broken up to make adding further functionality would be easier.